entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-simple-bundle.md

    ```
    Your bundle will appear in the Local Hub of your Entando instance, accessible from `App Builder` → `Hub`, and show a status of DEPLOYED.

-8. Install the bundle in your Entando Application:
+8. Install the bundle in your Entando Application from `App Builder` → `Hub` or with the following command:
    ``` sh
    ent bundle install
    ```
    Your bundle will now show a status of INSTALLED.